When you’re choosing which of London’s cinemas to visit, you’re going to want to look at the big picture.

 Best for: pre or post hot food and fancy snacks

 It’s a pretty big, modern, glass-fronted cinema in the middle of Mare Street – opposite Hackney Empire.
-There are four screens in total, showing everything from big blockbusters to smaller arthouse pieces; foreign language films; documentaries; and live arts.
-On the ground floor you’ll find a relaxed, all-day restaurant and bar, ideal for freelancers, or bite to eat – burgers, pizza, sandwiches, and salads – before or after the film.
-On the top floor is Hackney Attic – a multi-purpose arts space offering up poetry readings, sketch nights, and comedy.
+There are four screens in total, showing everything from big blockbusters to smaller arthouse pieces; foreign language films; documentaries; and live arts broadcasts.
+On the ground floor you’ll find a relaxed, all-day restaurant and bar, ideal for freelancers, or bite to eat – burgers, pizza, sandwiches, and salads – pre- or-post film, while new residents Dabbers run raucous bingo nights, quizzes and more.

 Genesis | Stepney

 As the name suggests, Genesis was set up with the hope of revitalising Tower Hamlets’ then non-existent cinema scene.
-It’s not that cinemas never existed there.
-In fact, at one point there were 33.
+It’s not that cinemas never existed there – in fact, at one point there were 33.
 However, as the industry struggled, more and more doors closed until there was nothing left.
-In 1999 however, Genesis was born, offering up five beautifully designed screens (the guy who designed them works most of his time designing film-sets), a cafe, and bar.
-Programming wise it’s a bit of everything.
-Ticket wise however, it’s in a league of its own, offering £5.50 screenings Mon-Wed.
-Plus two of the screens have sofas, and bars, meaning minimum effort and maximum drunk, comfortable, enjoyment.
+In 1999 however, Genesis was born, offering up five beautifully designed screens (the guy who designed them works most of his time designing film-sets), a café, and bar with live events from poetry slams to swing dancing (and a sprawling, up-cycled outdoor space for big groups).
+Plus two of the screens have sofas and bars, meaning minimum effort, and maximum drunk, comfortable, enjoyment.

 It’s an independent cross-arts centre and cinema, housed in an old leather factory in Shoreditch.
-Cinema wise it’s three screens, showcasing everything from mainstream blockbusters to smaller festival films.
+There are three screens, showcasing everything from mainstream blockbusters to international film festivals.
 Beyond the cinema there’s live music, theatre, dance, and more.
 They’re particularly great at giving under-represented minority groups a platform; plus, they’re a charity, whose profits all go to supporting arts and education in the local community, so 100% worth parting with your money for.

 Picturehouse Central | Soho

-Tickets here don’t come cheap, although the Central London location, beautiful design, all-day cafe, first floor bar, and pick’a’mix served buy the cup (meaning you can really squash things in to get the most for your money) almost make up for it.
-They also have a dedicated documentary screen which means – beyond big blockbusters, indie, arthouse, and foreign language films – they screen daily documentaries from around the world.
+Tickets here don’t come cheap, although the Central London location, beautiful design, all-day cafe, first floor bar, and pick’n’mix served by the cup (meaning you can really squash things in to get the most for your money) almost make up for it.
+Plus, members can access (and bring 3 friends to) the stylish rooftop bar.
+This cinema also has a dedicated documentary screen which means – beyond big blockbusters, indie, arthouse, and foreign language films – they screen daily documentaries from around the world.

 BFI Southbank | Waterloo